When you want to keep cool during summer, a ventless portable air conditioner without exhaust hose venting sounds like total freedom.

 Portable Air Conditioner, No Vent

-You can find out a lot more about what is often referred to as a "ventless portable air conditioner" that is not really an AC (without vent hose), but is a truly unvented air cooling option that works by evaporation, not refrigeration.
+You can find out a lot more about what is often referred to as an "unvented air conditioning unit" that is not really an AC (without vent hose), but is a truly unvented air cooling option that works by evaporation, not refrigeration.

 Here is a great external resource that explains this device in a great and highly informative website that really gets into what the unfortunately mistakenly described type of "portable air conditioner no vent" coolers really are and how they keep you cool.

 Additionally, that site provides plenty more great resources for buying the best of them for your needs.

 Also, staying with this site, check this out if you want to know how well ventless air conditioners work, or take a look at this to know if ventless air conditioners are any good.

 There are lots of good reasons to choose an effective evaporative cooler (ventless portable air conditioner) when you live in a dry climate, to keep you cool in summer while you save money on energy bills and be kinder to the environment while you're about it!